Animals at Centennial Farm

 In the back of our garden area you will find a bee hive maintained by the OC Beekeepers Association.
 Bees are vital to the agricultural industry as they pollinate plants for farmers.
 Without bees many of the produce we eat would never be able to grow!

 In addition to pollinating, bees produce honey which is a great sweetener alternative in meals and drinks.

-They are quite the sight at OC Fair & Event Center, a herd of 18 Angora goats chomping away at weeds while their trusty guards – miniature donkeys, a llama named Knitty and a Maremma livestock guard dog named Mossy – keep watch.
+They are quite the sight at OC Fair & Event Center, a herd of goats chomping away at weeds while their trusty guards – miniature donkey Herb, a miniature cow named Pongo, a llama named Knitty and Maremma livestock guard dogs – keep watch.

 The animals are hard at work solving problems by clearing weeds and improving the soil on the berm around Pacific Amphitheatre.